 - Academic submissions: Regular academic submissions can be made in Research Track reporting on research progress, with a paper length up to 12 pages.
 For academic submissions we will use a double-blind review process, i.e. paper submissions must NOT include author names or affiliations (and also not acknowledgements referring to funding bodies).
 Self-citing references should also be removed from the submitted papers (they can be added on after the review) for the double blind reviewing purpose.

 - Industry Showcase submissions: Submission from industry and government on an analytics solution that has raised profits, reduced costs and/or achieved other important policy and/or business outcomes can be made in this track with a one page Abstract only.
+The review process for these submissions will also be double-blind.

 Paper submissions are required to follow the general format specified for papers.
 LaTeX styles and Word templates will be available while LaTeX will be the recommended typesetting package.